DanieleGoffi/DanieleGoffi/README.md

 # 🦊 Hi there, I'm Daniele:
 👨🏼‍🎓 Master's candidate in Computer Engineering at the University of Brescia, Italy
 <br>💫 Constantly learning in the vast field of software development.
-Also exploring the concepts and techniques of Machine Learning with interest
+Also exploring the concepts and techniques of Machine Learning
 <br>👨🏼‍💻 Currently working on my thesis: a Neuro-Symbolic System for Non-Deterministic Planning<br><br>